rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/1-0-enc-path-based.md

 ```

 Difficulties arise as soon as elements appear more than once.
 However, for as
-long as there are no other elements in between the repetitions of one element,
+long as there are no other elements in between the occurrences of an element,
 there isn't much of an issue.
 That is because such repetitions only define
 loops - visualized as (°).